UI5Lab/UI5Lab-central/README.md

 You can join with this [invitation link for Slack](http://slackui5invite.herokuapp.com/).

 # What to contribute?
-First and foremost, code content is what drives the vision to have a vibrant exchange.
+First and foremost, code content is what drives the vision behind this UI5Lab: provide code content from many developers in a central place and have a vibrant exchange.
 So any self-developed unit of work, be it custom control, template, or an app, is welcome for sharing with others.
-In addition, the final vision would have some levers that allow effective access to the code content.
-Consequently, a build job that'll assemble the content to a compendium similar to the OpenUI5 Explored Samples is part of the vision.
-In addition, a tool for consumption would be desirable, something that would facilitate downloading of individual pieces of work.
+In addition, the final vision would have some levers that allow effective access to the code content:
+* A build job that'll assemble the content to a compendium similar to the OpenUI5 Explored Samples is part of the vision.
+* A tool for consumption would be desirable, something that would facilitate downloading of individual pieces of work.

 Bild

 # How to contribute?
-There are two boards on Trello we use for coordinating our common work: the prototype board and the orga board.
-As this vision may be shared by all members of the community, you can create tasks in one of the boards and update them as you progress.
-And wouldn't it be great if someone else in the community would pick up a task you have posted?
-We all hope that it'll be fun to work together and build on each others work and ideas.
+There are two boards on Trello to coordinate our common work: the [prototype board](https://trello.com/b/gFQs9ARW/prototype) and the [orga board](https://trello.com/b/v8thvLem/orga).
+Everyone can create tasks in one of the boards and update them as progress takes place.
+To get write access, post a request on slack to one of the admins, then join the board (button on the left panel in one of the boards).

-For contributing technically on GitHub, this is what you should do: get registered on GitHub.com so that you have your own Profile.
+For contributing technically on GitHub, this is how to proceed: get registered on GitHub.com so that you have your own Profile.
 Then, you go to the openui5/UI5Lab repository and click on the "fork" button in the upper right corner.
 A pop-up will appear asking you where to fork it to -> choose your profile.
 Now you can edit all pages on the repository.
 After you've finished, you can create a "pull" request to get it merged with th eopenui5/UI5Lab repository.
 At the point of your pull-request creation, someone from the UI5Lab administrators will check your changes and merge them - or possibly get back to you with questions.

 # Some more Words on the Infrastructure